MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 Windows Containers cannot be managed/interacted with through a RDP session in TP4.

 --------------------------

-## PowerShell management

-### Not all *-PSSession have a containerid argument
-This is correct.
-We're planning on full cimsession support in the future.

 ### Exiting a container in a Nano Server container host cannot be done with "exit"
 If you try to exit a container that is in a Nano Server container host, using "exit" will disconnect you from the Nano Server container host, and will not exit the container.